Cooperation with the Western Indian Ocean

 Exchanges on marine planning

-Several countries in the Western Indian Ocean and East Africa have started their marine spatial planning, and Sweden has its first ever plans in place.
+Several countries in the Western Indian Ocean and East Africa are doing marine spatial planning, and Sweden has its first ever plans in place.

 We exchange experiences about how to do marine spatial planning, useful tools and regional cooperation between countries.

-We are developing a tool for ecosystem-based marine planning and cumulative environmental assessment, called WIO Symphony, together with the ten countries in the region and the Nairobi Convention.
+We have co-developed a tool supporting ecosystem-based marine planning through cumulative environmental assessment, called WIO Symphony, together with the ten countries in the region and the Nairobi Convention.

-In addition to the above, we have a more extensive cooperation with South Africa on oceans and water.
+In addition to the various cooperation above, we have a specific cooperation with South Africa on oceans and water.